tihmstar/futurerestore/README.md

 ### How to use
 1. Connect your device in normal or recovery mode;
-2. On the computer run `futurerestore -w -t ticket.shsh --latest-baseband --latest-sep ios.ipsw`
+2. On the computer run `futurerestore -w -t ticket.shsh --latest-baseband --latest-sep firmware.ipsw`
-* If you have saved multiple signing tickets with different nonces you can specify more than one to speed up the process: `futurerestore -w -t t1.shsh -t t2.shsh -t t3.shsh -t t4.shsh --latest-baseband --latest-sep ios.ipsw`
+* If you have saved multiple signing tickets with different nonces you can specify more than one to speed up the process: `futurerestore -w -t t1.shsh -t t2.shsh -t t3.shsh -t t4.shsh --latest-baseband --latest-sep firmware.ipsw`

 ---

-## 3) Prometheus (64-bit device) - ApNonce collision method (DFU mode);
+## 3) Prometheus (64-bit device) - ApNonce collision method (DFU mode)
 ### Requirements
 - __Devices with A7 (iPhone 5s, iPad Air, iPad mini 2), A8 (iPhone 6 [+], iPad mini [2,3,4], iPod touch [6th generation]) and A8X (iPad Air 2) chips on all firmwares;__
 - __Devices have been released after ~September, 2015 {PROBABLY};__